 Looking for gifts this holiday season that won’t be old news by the time January 1st rolls around?
-Check out this gear and get your EDC-er something he or she will actually use for years to come!
+Check out these everyday carry gifts and get your EDC-er something he or she will actually use for years to come!

 - 100 Pack Multi-Purpose Wipe Tablets by WysiWipes ($12)

 Whether they’re used to clean your bum, dress a wound, start a fire, or wash your face after a long day, these tablets are a convenient addition to any prepper’s gear.
 Even better?
 They’re incredibly affordable and versatile!